atbcb/ICTTestingBaseline/_baselines/13Structure.md

 ##### Test Instructions
 <ol id="3TI">
-    <li id="3TI-1">Check that each programmatically determinable heading is also serving as a visual heading on the page.
-Content that is not a visual heading cannot have a role of heading (for example, heading markup should not be used for emphasis on an element that is not a heading for content after it).
+    <li id="3TI-1">Check that each programmatically determinable heading is also serving as a visual heading on the page. <br>
+    Content that is not a visual heading cannot have a role of heading.
+For example, heading markup should not be used for emphasis on an element that is not a heading for content after it.
 [SC 1.3.1]</li>
 </ol>

 ##### Test Results